 A question that I receive with regularity is whether or not you and your opposing party can agree to no child support being paid.
 While this does not happen as often as you may think, the answer is yes.

-If you have a similar income to that of your opposing party, share expenses for extracurricular and other activities of your child and split time with your child at around a 50/50 breakdown then you can settle on the subject of child support with zero dollars being owed by either of you.
+Suppose you have a similar income to that of your opposing party, share expenses for extracurricular and other activities of your child, and split time with your child at around a 50/50 breakdown.
+In that case, you can settle on the subject of child support with zero dollars being owed by either of you.

 Questions about mediating child support cases?
 Contact the Law Office of Bryan Fagan, PLLC

-The attorneys with the Law Office of Bryan Fagan, PLLC have experience in litigating and mediating a wide range of family law cases including child support matters.
+The attorneys with the Law Office of Bryan Fagan, PLLC, have experience litigating and mediating many family law cases including child support matters.
 Our office represents clients across southeast Texas and would be honored to speak to you about doing the same for you and your family.

-For a free of charge consultation with one of our licensed family law attorneys please do not hesitate to contact our office today.
+For a free consultation with one of our licensed family law attorneys, please do not hesitate to contact our office today.
 We offer consultations in our office six days a week.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: “16 Steps to Help You Plan & Prepare for Your Texas Divorce”

 If you want to know more about how to prepare, CLICK the button below to get your FREE E-book: “13 Dirty Tricks to Watch Out For in Your Texas Divorce, and How to Counter Them" Today!”

 Other Articles you may be interested in regarding Houston Court Local Rules: